SylwiaGrudkowska/JDemetra-documentation/index.md

 These original seasonal adjustment programs are commonly perceived by users as difficult to operate.
 Therefore, to improve access to these SA methods for non-specialists, Eurostat introduced new software called Demetra.
-It offered a user-friendly interface to the two SA algorithms:
+It offers a user-friendly interface to the two SA algorithms:
 TRAMO-SEATS and X-12-ARIMA and facilitated the comparison of the output from those two algorithms.
 Even so, Demetra uses the FORTRAN libraries, which, together with an insufficient product development and handling of